jfo/weblog/content/post/2013/2013-10-07-fizzbuzz-in-brainfuck-part-3.markdown

 a couple of weeks between it and me, it was worth the time.

 > Update, Sep 2017: totally using all of those words wrong, but they're sort of in
-> the same balpark as reality, so I'll keep them around.TBH I didn't really
+> the same ballpark as reality, so I'll keep them around.TBH I didn't really
 > know wtf I was doing back then.

 Next time in the brainfuck series maybe: <a